ethx42/synapse/README.md

 **Note:** The `--` separator is required to pass arguments to the client (not to Cargo).

-The client will connect to the server, run the test, and display results.
+The client will establish a TCP connection to the server, run the test over that persistent connection, and display results.
 You should see output showing progress, statistics, and a PASS/FAIL verdict.

 ### Quick Test Example